AFFORDABLE CARE ACT – WHAT IS IT?

 - Out of the USA for more than 330 days in a tax year

-- Bona fide foreign resident for a full tax year
+- A bona fide foreign resident for a full tax year

 Many group expat health plans will give the employer the ability to grant the plan as compliant – contact your HR manager for more information.
 You should also see IRS publication 54 for more info on the Bona Fide Foreign residence test, physical resident test and Foreign Earned Income Exclusion.
 It can be complicated, so make sure you talk to a tax adviser who knows expat tax issues.

 3. What is the current penalty for 2016?